Lion Monument

 The Lion Monument (Löwendenkmal), or the Lion of Lucerne, is a rock relief in Lucerne, Switzerland, designed by Bertel Thorvaldsen and hewn in 1820–21 by Lukas Ahorn.
-It commemorates the Swiss Guards who were massacred in 1792 during the French Revolution, when revolutionaries stormed the Tuileries Palace in Paris.
+It commemorates the Swiss Guards who were killed in 1792 during the French Revolution, when revolutionaries stormed the Tuileries Palace in Paris.
 It is one of the most famous monuments in Switzerland, visited annually by about 1.4 million tourists.
 In 2006, it was placed under Swiss monument protection.

-American humorist and author Samuel Clemens (Mark Twain) praised the sculpture of a mortally wounded lion as "the most mournful and moving piece of stone in the world."
+American author Mark Twain praised the sculpture of a mortally wounded lion as "the most mournful and moving piece of stone in the world."

 Background

 From the early 17th century, a regiment of Swiss Guards had served as part of the Royal Household of France.
 On 6 October 1789, King Louis XVI had been forced to move with his family from the Palace of Versailles to the Tuileries Palace in Paris.
 In June 1791 he tried to flee to Montmédy near the frontier, where troops under royalist officers were concentrated.
 In the 10th of August Insurrection (1792), revolutionaries stormed the palace.

 Fighting broke out after the Royal Family had been escorted from the Tuileries to take refuge with the Legislative Assembly.
 The Swiss Guards ran low on ammunition and were overwhelmed by superior numbers.
-A note written by the King half an hour after firing had commenced has survived, ordering the Swiss to retire and return to their barracks.
+A note written by the King, half an hour after firing had commenced, has survived, ordering the Swiss to retire and return to their barracks.
 Delivered in the middle of the fighting, this was only acted on after their position had become untenable.

 Around 760 of the Swiss Guards defending the Tuileries were killed during the fighting or massacred after surrender.
 This number is possibly too high, according to late 20th-century research.
 An estimated two hundred more died in prison of their wounds or were killed during the September Massacres that followed.

-Apart from about a hundred Swiss who escaped from the Tuileries, the only survivors of the regiment were a 300 strong detachment which had been sent to Normandy (under the king's orders) to escort grain convoys a few days before August 10.
+Apart from about a hundred Swiss who escaped from the Tuileries, the only survivors of the regiment were a 300 strong detachment which had been sent to Normandy, under the king's orders, to escort grain convoys a few days before August 10.
 The Swiss officers were mostly amongst those massacred, although Major Karl Josef von Bachmann — in command at the Tuileries — was formally tried and guillotined in September, still wearing his red uniform of the Guard.
-Two surviving Swiss officers achieved senior rank under Napoleon.
+Two surviving Swiss officers achieved a senior rank under Napoleon.

-Among the Swiss Guards in France who survived the insurrection and soldiers from disbanded Swiss line regiments, about 350 later joined the Revolutionary Armies of the French Republic, while others joined the counter-revolutionaries in the War in the Vendée.
+Among the Swiss Guards in France who survived the insurrection and soldiers from the eleven disbanded Swiss line regiments, about 350 later joined the Revolutionary Armies of the French Republic.
+Others joined the counter-revolutionaries in the War in the Vendée.
 In 1817, the Swiss Federal Diet awarded the commemorative medal Treue und Ehre (Loyalty and Honor) to 389 of the survivors of the regiment.